MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-IPv6StatusForAcceptedDomain.md

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

 > [!NOTE]
-> When you use the Enable-IPv6ForAcceptedDomain or Disable-IPv6ForAcceptedDomain cmdlets to update the IPv6 setting for an accepted domain, the updated status can take up to an hour to be visible using `Get-IPv6StatusForAcceptedDomain` due to caching.
+> When you use the Enable-IPv6ForAcceptedDomain or Disable-IPv6ForAcceptedDomain cmdlets to update the IPv6 setting for an accepted domain, the updated status can take up to an hour to be visible using Get-IPv6StatusForAcceptedDomain due to caching.
 >
-> For example, `Get-IPv6StatusForAcceptedDomain` shows the IPv6 status value Enabled for a domain.
-You run `Disable-IPv6ForAcceptedDomain` to disable IPv6 for the domain, you immediately run `Get-IPv6StatusForAcceptedDomain` to check the IPv6 staus of the domain, and the command erroneously returns the value Enabled for the domain.
-Wait an hour before you run `Get-IPv6StatusForAcceptedDomain` to check the IPv6 status of the domain again.
+> For example, Get-IPv6StatusForAcceptedDomain shows the status value Enabled for a domain.
+You run Disable-IPv6ForAcceptedDomain to disable IPv6 for the domain, you immediately run Get-IPv6StatusForAcceptedDomain to check the staus of the domain, and the command erroneously returns the value Enabled.
+It might take up to an hour before Get-IPv6StatusForAcceptedDomain shows the correct value Disabled for the domain.

 ## EXAMPLES